Darren Lok: Eastbourne Borough

 Lok began his career with the Eastbourne Borough Academy.
 Later, he was promoted to the senior squad in 2012.
 Darren Lok was working shifts in an NHS psychiatric hospital as a psychiatric support worker in the south of England while also playing part-time football for Eastbourne Borough of the National League South, the sixth tier overall of the English football league system.

+Horsham (loan)

 At the start of the 2012–13 season, he was loaned to Horsham.
 He impressed at Horsham, but was recalled by Eastbourne after 2 games, due to a player shortage at the club.

 Early in his Borough career, Lok gained a reputation as a 'super-sub' due to the late goals he would score after coming off the bench.

 Johor Darul Ta'zim

-At the end of the 2015-16 season, Lok left Eastbourne to sign for Johor Darul Ta'zim II of the Malaysia Premier League.
+At the end of the 2015-16 season, Lok left Eastbourne to sign for Johor Darul Ta'zim II in the Malaysia Premier League.
 His registration was delayed, due to having to apply for a Malaysian passport.
 In September 2016 he received his Malaysian passport, which enabled him to play for JDT II as well as the Malaysia national football team.
-Darren Lok only managed to appear twice for the JDT II Team before the season ended.
+Darren Lok only managed to appear twice for the JDT II team before the season ended.

-For the 2017 Malaysia Super League, JDT Coach Mario Gómez announced that Lok would be promoted to the JDT first team from JDT II for the upcoming 2017 season.
+For the 2017 Malaysia Super League, JDT Coach Mario Gómez announced that Lok would be promoted to the JDT first team for the 2017 season.

-Terengganu FC
+Terengganu

-In January 2020, Terengganu FC has signed Lok to be with the team for the Malaysia League 2020 season.
+In January 2020, Terengganu has signed Lok to be with the team for the 2020 Malaysia Super League season.
 He only managed to make 4 league appearances for the team.